Jun. 03, 2026 11:00AM PST

 Tersa has been developing its own proprietary microbial fuel cell and microbially induced calcite precipitation technologies designed to extract critical minerals from mining waste, leaving clean water behind.

 The process can extract critical minerals such as copper, lithium and cobalt from waste at 90 percent recovery.
-This means cleaner water for the affected areas and increased mineral production for miners.
+This means cleaner water for affected areas and increased mineral production for miners.

+The mine was in operation between 1980 and 1994, and was at one time the province’s largest silver mine, delivering more than 2.2 million kilograms of silver.
 The pilot project came about after Tersa partnered with the Wet’suwet’en First Nation’s Yinka Dene Economic Development General Partnership, which wanted to clean up the contaminated site.

 Environmental policies are business policies

 Rockburst and Tersa are two BC-based companies working at different avenues in the same industry to achieve similar goals, but they didn’t happen overnight.
+Rasode noted that without programs like Canada's Industrial Research Assistance Program, or BHP’s venture capital arm, Tersa’s innovations wouldn’t have been possible.

-“I mean, the humble beginnings of a company is just engaging your customers right from the very beginning and just making use of the resources that you have at hand,” Malpica said.
+“The humble beginnings of a company is just engaging your customers right from the very beginning and just making use of the resources that you have at hand,” Malpica said.

 Don't forget to follow us @INN_Resource for real-time updates!